fedora-infra/fedmsg/README.rst

 The ``python-*`` packages from http://pypi.python.org/ are not listed for now, since they are ever-evolving.)::

- $ sudo yum install python-virtualenv openssl-devel
+ $ sudo yum install python-virtualenv openssl-devel zeromq-devel gcc

 Get the source::